Carmine Alfieri

-Carmine Alfieri ([ˈkarmine alˈfjɛːri]; born February 18, 1943) is an Italian Camorra boss, who rose from Piazzolla di Nola to become one of the most powerful members of Neapolitan Camorra in the 1980s.
+Carmine Alfieri ([ˈkarmine alˈfjɛːri]; born 18 February 1943) is an Italian Camorra boss, who rose from Piazzolla di Nola to become one of the most powerful members of Neapolitan Camorra in the 1980s.
 As boss of the Alfieri clan, he was one of the most influential and powerful Camorra bosses from 1984 until his arrest in 1992.
 Alfieri's nickname is 'o 'ntufato, the angry one, thanks to the dissatisfied, angry sneer he wears constantly.

 Biography

 Early career

 Alfieri was born in Saviano, near Naples.
 The Camorra entered in his life when he was only seven.
 In 1953, he took an oath with his brother Salvatore, to avenge the killing of their father Antonio Alfieri.
 Three years later, in 1956, Salvatore Alfieri killed the murderer of his father.
-In the 1960s Carmine was first arrested.
+In the 1960s, Carmine was first arrested.
 In 1974, he was initiated in the Camorra as uomo d'onore (man of honour).
-In 1978 he was charged for homicide and in 1981 for mafia association.
+In 1978 he was charged with homicide and in 1981 with mafia association.

 In the 1980s he was among the founders of the Nuova Famiglia, which was opposed to the then dominant Nuova Camorra Organizzata of Raffaele Cutolo.
 The rivalry caused a ferocious war with a huge number of victims, including Carmine's brother Salvatore.
-The Alfieri clan of the 1980s and 1990s exhibited a hubris and a penchant for wanton violence that compared favorably with Cosa Nostra’s spectacular assassinations.
+The Alfieri clan of the 1980s and 1990s exhibited a hubris and a penchant for wanton violence that compared favourably with Cosa Nostra’s spectacular assassinations.
 According to police estimates, Alfieri’s killers alone counted as many as 500 murders during the decade 1983-93.
-For instance, Domenico Cuomo, Alfieri's main hitman confessed to have committed over 90 murders within the same period.
+For instance, Domenico Cuomo, Alfieri's main hitman, confessed to have committed over 90 murders within the same period.